NeilGGopal/facebook-sambot/README.md

 4. Replace the "password" in getpass.py with your Facebook password.

+5. Replace the sambar image path on line 24 to its path on your computer.

-5. Run the program in the terminal by typing the following: $ python3 sambot.py
+6. Run the program in the terminal by typing the following: $ python3 sambot.py